McGill Attends Martin Marietta Park Ribbon-Cutting Ceremony

 New Bern’s Largest Park is Open to the Public — Just in Time for Spring

-McGill attended a ribbon-cutting ceremony at the end of last month to commemorate the opening of Martin Marietta Park to the public.
+McGill attended a ribbon-cutting ceremony on March 25, 2022, to commemorate the opening of Martin Marietta Park to the public.
 Martin Marietta Park is now the largest park in the City of New Bern, with approximately 888 acres of land and lakes.
 The park offers a variety of recreational opportunities and also serves as a venue that is capable of hosting events and live performances.

 MCGILL’S INVOLVEMENT WITH MARTIN MARIETTA PARK